kyonifer/koma/docs/markdown/index.md

 ```

 You can edit the binary by making modifications to `examples/native/main.kt` in the source tree.
-See the build from source section above for instructions on building shared or static libraries.
+See the build from source section above for instructions on building shared or static libraries
+which can be used from an application.